 1- New and continuing students must accept, reduce, or decline loans and work study through self-service:

-2- If this is your first time borrowing an undergraduate Federal Direct or Graduate PLUS loan at Pitt, complete your Entrance Counseling AND Master Promissory Note at Studentloans.gov.
+2- If this is your first time borrowing an undergraduate Federal Direct or Graduate PLUS loan at Pitt, complete your Entrance Counseling AND Master Promissory Note at StudentAid.gov.

 3- If you were awarded Institutional Loans (e.g., Justus Mulert), or Nursing, Pharmacy, or Health Professions Loans: After accepting your loans, you must ANNUALLY complete entrance counseling and sign a promissory note BEFORE your loan funds can be released to your account.
 Within a few days of accepting your loans, Heartland-ECSI will send an email to your Pitt email address letting you know your loans are ready for these steps, which you will complete online.
 Be sure to follow the instructions from Heartland-ECSI promptly, so your loans can be applied to your account.

-4- First time Parent PLUS borrowers must complete the PLUS Master Promissory Note for Parents at Studentloans.gov.
+4- First time Parent PLUS borrowers must complete the PLUS Master Promissory Note for Parents at StudentAid.gov.

 If you have a PA 529 Guaranteed Savings Plan, the state will send your payment to us electronically.

-If you have the PA 529 Investment Plan or a 529 or College Savings Plan from any other state or organization, ask them to include the student’s full name and 7 digit student ID on the check and mail it to:
+Otherwise, it can take up to three weeks for our office, to receive payment from the PA 529 Investment Plan, or a plan from any other state or organization, so please authorize your payment with that in mind to ensure the payment reaches us by the due date for the term.
+Please ask them to include the student’s full name and 7 digit student ID on the check and mail it to:

 University of Pittsburgh